Putin says the aborted rebellion played into the hands of Russia’s enemies

 The U.K. Ministry of Defense said Monday that Ukraine had “gained impetus” in its push around Bakhmut, making progress north and south of the town.
 Ukrainian forces claimed to have retaken Rivnopil, a village in southeast Ukraine that has seen heavy fighting.

-Leaders of several of Ukraine’s European allies discussed the events in Russia over the weekend, and Biden said the U.S. was coordinating with allies to monitor the situation and maintain support for Kyiv.
-NATO Secretary-General Jens Stoltenberg called the events in Russia “an internal Russian matter.”

-Russian Foreign Minister Sergey Lavrov said U.S. Ambassador Lynne Tracy had contacted Russian representatives Saturday to stress that the U.S. was not involved in the mutiny.
+Ukraine’s President Volodymyr Zelenskyy said Monday after visiting troops in the war-torn Donetsk region that his military had advanced there as well as in Zaporizhzhia.
+“Today, our warriors have advanced in all directions, and this is a happy day,” he said in his nightly address, without providing details.

-The events show the war is “cracking Russia’s political system,” said EU foreign policy chief Josep Borrell.
+The events of the weekend show the war is “cracking Russia’s political system,” said EU foreign policy chief Josep Borrell.

 “The monster that Putin created with Wagner, the monster is biting him now,” Borrell said.
 “The monster is acting against his creator.”